JuliaGNI/GeometricMachineLearning.jl/docs/src/Sympnet.md

  #### LA-SympNet

  LA-SympNets are made of the alternation of two types of layers, symplectic linear layers and symplectic activation layers.
-For a given integer $n$, a linear layer is defined by
+For a given integer $n$, a symplectic linear layer is defined by

  $$\mathcal{L}^{n,up}  \begin{pmatrix}  q  \\
  p  \end{pmatrix} =